drug-design/course/docs/chapters/synthesis-of-drugs.md

 *[Enantiomer]: Enantiomers are pairs of stereoisomers that are mirror images of one other *[Enantiomers]: Enantiomers are pairs of stereoisomers that are mirror images of one other

-As a consequence of the difference in molecular shape of enantiomers and the high degree of chirality of biological receptors, only one enantiomer is generally the active principle.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/active-inactive-enantiomers-e877b5af'><i class='fa fa-play' aria-hidden='true'></i></button>As a consequence of the difference in molecular shape of enantiomers and the high degree of chirality of biological receptors, only one enantiomer is generally the active principle.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer
 *[enantiomer]: Enantiomers are pairs of stereoisomers that are mirror images of one other